DEFRA/defra-ai-sdlc/workflow/workflow-development.md

 ### 2. Interactively prompt the IDE

-- Use an IDE in agentic "Chat" mode to implement the feature
+- Use an IDE in agentic mode to implement the feature
-- Use prompt templates from your prompt library to initiate the process - [prompt-new-feature](../prompt-library/prompt-new-feature.md) and reference your requirements file using the @file feature
+- Use prompt templates from your prompt library to initiate the process - [prompt-new-feature-story](../prompt-library/development/prompt-new-feature-story.md) and reference your requirements file using the @file feature
 - As the AI generates the code, monitor its plan to ensure it aligns with your expectations.
 - After completion "Accept" the changes, then review the changes in the git diff viewer.
 If changes are unexpected or involve large deletions, revert all changes, refine your prompt, and try again.